Corrections And Dog Training Tips

 So, let’s all be honest here.
 Besides using treats and toys (fetch and tug toys), I do correct dogs.
 And I have no problem with corrections (and that’s not the same as saying I hurt dogs, because correction doesn’t mean to hurt the dog) to prevent disobedience to a trained command.
 And let’s also state clearly that you won’t have an obedient dog, off leash, in the real world, unless you use corrections in your training.
 And you won’t compete and get high level scores in serious competition unless you use corrections in your training.
 That isn’t an excuse to harm or abuse your dog.
 But it is a reason why you must use corrections: so your dog doesn’t die one day if it gets loose from you in a dangerous situation.

 Another point: these so-called “all positive” trainers don’t tell you that you have to have a dog that is highly food motivated in order for you to use mostly food, and that goes for clicker training, too.
 Clicker training is just another form of food training.
 So, the control you get is relative to the intensity of the desire for the food based reinforcement versus the intensity of the desire to do something else, and it is dependent upon how tractable and submissive your dog is, too.
 I have also seen MANY purely clicker trained dogs that have become aggressive biters; spoiled because they were allowed to choose whether to obey, and were never given proper pack leadership.
 Not all dogs, and not all breeds, are very food motivated, tractable or submissive.
-(Clickers are also an artificial device, and the conditioned reinforcer is never going to be as motivating as the primary reinforcer it is based upon.)
 And this is where the big lie is told to make these charlatans money.
 Again, I’m not against using food to train dogs.
-I use food with almost every dog during obedience training.
+I’m not against clickers, either.
+I use food with almost every dog, and often times clickers, during obedience training.
 But, to say that you can use all positives to get obedience out of a dog is a lie.

 If there is not a rational and provable basis for a dog training method, then I will not use it.
 I will not let a dog be killed using these kinds of foolish approaches.
 I also have yet to see that you can train a dog to be obedient with purely positive reinforcement (treats, praise, toys and attention), because one day, even if you wag the tastiest piece of cheese in front of your dog’s face, it will still chase a squirrel into the street and still be hit by a car and die.
 Therefore, I would rather give a dog a leash correction than let the dog get a “bumper correction” by a car and be killed.
 Moreover, I do not subscribe to the approach that you should train dogs roughly.
 If dog training means putting dogs into the torture chamber, then I do not want to have anything to do with it.
 So, I’m somewhere in the middle, trying to train dogs with my head and heart, seeking to make the training crystal clear and fun for the dog and handler, but understanding that sometimes we have to give dogs corrections as a substitute for the alternative real world consequence.